-Nancy Ancowitz is a business communication coach specializing in career advancement and presentation skills and author of Self-Promotion for Introverts®: The Quiet Guide to Getting Ahead (McGraw-Hill), a Publishers Weekly “best book” selection.
-The book offers a gentle but results oriented approach to helping those who talk less to get heard more.
+Nancy Ancowitz is a coach specializing in career advancement and presentation skills and author of Self-Promotion for Introverts®: The Quiet Guide to Getting Ahead (McGraw-Hill), a Publishers Weekly “best book” selection, which has been translated into multiple languages.
+The book offers a gentle, but results oriented, approach to helping those who talk less get heard more.

 Nancy helps client—introverts and extroverts alike—with one of the most important career-building and leadership skills: to influence an audience in front of a room and one-on-one.
 She is a thinking partner and stalwart supporter for these clients, who range from CEOs to emerging leaders in the business and creative worlds.
 They entrust her with helping them prepare for their most important presentations, job interviews, and other business meetings.
 They often see remarkable results in a short amount of time.

 As a sounding board, trusted advisor, and wordsmith, Nancy's approach entails deep listening and respect for her clients—wherever they are in their progress.
 She draws from her corporate and entrepreneurial backgrounds to help her clients navigate the complexities of their business communication and strategic challenges.
 As a result, clients manage better up, down, and across their organizations and get the recognition they deserve.

 She is an adjunct instructor at New York University, where she teaches Presentation Skills for Introverts®, Self-Promotion for Introverts®, public speaking, business writing, and other communication skills; she's also spoken at the Smithsonian Institution, the US Navy, the National Institutes of Health, New York Life, the Institute for Supply Management, and a wide range of other corporate and professional organizations.
 Nancy blogs for Psychology Today and Salary.com, and she has written for The New York Times and The Wall Street Journal online.